comfortcode/bloccit/README.md

 *   Front-end Design using Bootstrap
 *   User Authorization
 *   Generates fake data for testing
-*   Allow users to Style with Markdown
+*   Allows users to Style with Markdown
 *   Image Storage
 *   File Uploading
 *   Editing and Converting Images